davras5/OpenBuildings/README.md

   -g buildings_with_volumes.gpkg
 ```

-See the tool-specific README for full details.
+See each tool's README for full details.

 ---